 Imagine a traditional vanilla pound cake, but every bite is bursting with the perfect amount of coffee flavor.
-Then, top that cake with a classic icing also bursting with coffee goodness.
-That’s this cake.
-Enjoy!
+Then, top that with a glaze that is also bursting with coffee goodness.
+That’s this cake and it is as good as it sounds.

 It is a perfect way to enjoy dessert with a bit of adult sophistication.
 Or maybe it’s adult comfort if pound cake and coffee are involved.